ogratton/Murmurations/README.md

 ## How to run:

-Run SwarmMain.py and hope for the best.
+Run `python -m murmurations` and hope for the best.

 The settings GUI is not yet implemented, so customisation must be done manually in the following places:
 * config.ini